Office Organics Collection Program

 involves large compost carts picked up by a truck each day-- is not

-suggested a bicycle-based collection service, and.
+bicycle-based collection service, and.
 UVM Recycling agreed

 to test pilot the program.The goal of the program is to